Art Glass in the Wolfe & Wolfe Prairies

 This building in San Jose, originally built as the Prussia Apartments, is still used as an apartment building.
 It has many original exterior and interior details.

-Prairie house built for Joseph Hageman in San Jose in 1913.
+Prairie house built for developer Joseph Hageman in San Jose in 1913.

 The Hageman house today.

-Prairie house built for contractor Roy Atkinson in San Jose in 1913.
+Prairie house built for real estate developer Roy Atkinson in San Jose in 1913.

 The Atkinson house today.
 The overhangs were removed at some point.